PRO-2684/castwright/doc/REFERENCE.md

     - **Default**: `["SHELL", "TERM"]`.
 (As [specified by asciinema](https://docs.asciinema.org/manual/asciicast/v2/#env))
     - Notes:
         - If you don't want to capture any environment variables, you can provide an empty list `[]`.
-        - If the environment variable is not set or not valid unicode, it will be ignored.
+        - If the environment variable is not set or not valid Unicode, it will be ignored.

 Internally, front matter delimiters and key-value pairs are also treated as instructions.